How to Make a Resume: 2024 Resume Writing Guide

 3. Write your resume sections.

 Guided by your keyword list and format, you’re ready to start filling out your resume sections.
-You’ll typically want to include sections for your header, work experience, education, and skills, but there are optional sections you can add to amplify the story you want to tell.
+You’ll typically want to include sections for your header, work experience, education, and skills, but you can add other optional sections to amplify the story you want to tell.

 Take a look through the below resources for more specific information about shaping each section: